 Researchers recently placed first by a large margin in the premier IEEE Smart World NVIDIA AI City Challenge.
 For two months, they competed against academic labs from around the globe to make strides in the field of computer vision and engineer the most effective model for object detection in traffic video.
 They beat research teams from Brazil, China, Greece, India, Italy, Japan, and Turkey, as well as American teams such as UC Berkeley, UW, SUNY, SJSU, and ISU.

-The Illinois team consisted of five members of the IFP group at the Beckman Institute, including Professor Thomas S Huang, ECE ILLINOIS PhD candidate Honghui Shi, Zhichao Liu, graduate student Yuchen Fan, and postdoc Xinchao Wang.
-The team’s work was in part supported by IBM-ILLINOIS C3SR, directed by Wen-Mei W Hwu at CSL and Dr. Jinjun Xiong from IBM Research.
+The Illinois team consisted of five members of the IFP group at the Beckman Institute, including Professor Thomas S Huang, ECE ILLINOIS PhD candidate Humphrey Honghui Shi, Zhichao Liu, graduate student Yuchen Fan, and postdoc Xinchao Wang.
+The team’s work was in part supported by IBM-ILLINOIS C3SR, directed by Wen-mei Hwu at CSL and Dr. Jinjun Xiong from IBM Research.

 The 150 leading researchers and academics were challenged to advance city intelligence, safety, and transportation by applying deep learning frameworks to a large dataset of traffic camera video.
 With millions of roadway cameras installed for traffic and pedestrian safety, traffic video cameras are among the world’s largest generators of data.
 Incorporating AI technology with video will enable real-time analysis of multi-object detection and classification and behavior analysis, with a broad array of applications including public safety, traffic, parking management, law enforcement, and city services.